microsoft/botbuilder-java/samples/58.teams-start-new-thread-in-channel/README.md

 1) From the root of this project folder:
     - Build the sample using `mvn package`
     - Unless done previously, install the packages in the local cache by using `mvn install`
-    - Run it by using `java -jar .\target\bot-teams-task-module-sample.jar`
+    - Run it by using `java -jar .\target\bot-teams-start-new-thread-sample-.jar`

 ## Interacting with the bot in Teams